lennard134/TicketToRideLAMAS/index.md

 causing agents to never block.

 #### End-game
-The game can be ended in three ways, the first way is when an agent has only two trains left, every agent can do a last turn after which the game is ended.
-The second way is when an agent has finished all route cards, the game ends directly.
-The last way to end a game is when all agents in subsequent turns cannot draw any card anymore, neither from the open, nor from the closed deck.
-In that case the game ends as well.
-The winner is determined based on the points scored.
-The score is based on the finished route cards which all have their own value.
-Besides that, an agent receives points for individual connections.
-If an agent did not finish a route card it will receive a penalty by deducting the route card's value from its score.
+There are three different ways in which the game is ended.
+The first option is when one of the agent has two or less trains left after claiming a connection.
+If this happens, all other agents are allowed to make one more move before the final points are added up.
+The second option is when one of the agents completes all of its route cards.
+In this situation, the game is immediately finished.
+The third option is where the agents are no longer able to make moves.
+This is identified when the deck of cards is empty.
+If this occurs, the game immediately terminates as well.

+After ending the game, the final scores are determined.
+As mentioned before, claimed connections and completed route cards yield agents points, whereas an incomplete route card gives penalty points, deducting the cards value from the agent's score.
+Finally, based on the end scores, the winner of the game is announced.

 ## Kripke Model
 Uitwerken: